Updated: Jul 7

 If you are having your oil changed at regular intervals then you should be getting your tires rotated and while your tires are off, have your mechanic check your brakes.

 Make sure your heat works.
-This may seem like a no-brainer to some, but when the temperature drops to 3° with a wind chill of -15°, I will have 10 voicemails waiting for I when me arrive at work, all wanting repairs the same day.
+This may seem like a no-brainer to some, but when the temperature drops to 3° with a wind chill of -15°, I will have 10 voicemails waiting for me when I arrive at work, all wanting repairs the same day.
 If you are proactive in vehicle maintenance you can always enjoy a nice warm ride to work.

 A simple test is to start your car and wait for it to reach its running temperature.
 Now just turn on the heat and switch it through all the functions to make sure they work and that the fan blows at all speed selections.
 If you have any concerns ask your mechanic to give your heat system a once over.